mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 file `make-<version>-without-guile-w32-bin.zip`.

 Extract the executable `\bin\make.exe` and put it anywhere on your machine.
-Add its directory in your PATH.
+Add its directory to your PATH.